How To Draw Naruto - Easy-To-Follow Step-By-Step Guide

 Step 2: Sketch His Chin & Shoulder Line

 Next, I sketched his chin below the circle and his shoulder line below that.
-The shoulder line curves downwards a bit as he has relaxed shoulders.

 Step 3: Sketch Naruto's Hair & Headband